ucsc/gulp-html-encapsulator/README.md

-# Create standalone HTML files

-Node.js tool to make encapsulated HTML files by combining HTML/CSS/images into one file.
+Node.js tool ([gulp](http://gulpjs.com) with plugins) to create encapsulated HTML files by combining HTML/CSS/images into one file.
 Given a folder of HTML/CSS/images this tool will:

 - Put external stylesheets into a `<style>` block.
 - Convert linked images to dataURIs.